WikiLeaks Party: Syria visits

+Foreign propaganda

+After meeting with Syrian officials in December 2013, WikiLeaks Party national councillor Jamal Daoud said he would use information from the regime to publish stories of alleged atrocities by the rebels, despite not having seen any evidence to support some of the claims and not following up on it.
+Sheik Fedaa al-Majzoub, a respected cleric in Sydney, said that the WikiLeaks Party may have been used by senior ministers of the country's regime after Daoud repeated claims made by Information Minister Omran al-Zoubi about al-Majzoub.
+Daoud said he was still waiting for evidence to support his claims and did not follow it up.

+In February 2014, the WikiLeaks Party was criticised after it began republishing articles from al-Manar, the propaganda unit of Hezbollah.
+One article republished by the WikiLeaks Party alleged that Israel was trying to "strengthen and deepen their relations with the terrorist groups" fighting Assad by treating more than 700 "terrorists" at a hospital.
+Daoud defended the information and said he didn't "have a problem with the source of information if that information is credible" and that he thought al-Manar was credible than Israeli and Australian sources for information about Palestinian territories and Syria.

 2014 election

 The WikiLeaks Party contested the 5 April re-run of the disqualified 2013 Senate election (Western Australia component).
-The prior year's lead Senate Candidate Gerry Georgatos recommended to the National Council that he step down for Assange to take the lead Senate position for Western Australia and hopefully get elected.
+The prior year's lead Senate candidate Gerry Georgatos recommended to the National Council that he step down for Assange to take the lead Senate position for Western Australia and hopefully get elected.
 In February, the National Council learned that Assange would be ineligible to contest.
 Georgatos rejected continuing on as the endorsed candidate and asked that the membership be surveyed as to their preferred candidate.
 More than 500 WikiLeaks members completed the survey and Georgatos was endorsed as the lead candidate with West TV producer Tibor Meszaros at number 2 and journalist Lucy Nicol at number 3.
 One hour before the close of nominations, Georgatos withdrew for "unforeseen personal reasons" and Tibor Meszaros was consequently elevated to lead candidate.
 On 14 April, the AEC draw for the ballot of 33 parties (77 candidates) drew the WikiLeaks Party first.

+Funding

+The WikiLeaks Party tried to raise $700,000 for election funds.
+Assange said American banks blocked donations to the party, and that Bank of America blocked donations he tried to make.
+The WikiLeaks Party raised almost $5000 in Bitcoin, and said they "don't know where the donations are coming from".
+This caused questions about compliance with Australian law, which requires disclosures about large donations and the number of people who made donations.